 - A copy of the official death certificate

 Students who are called to active duty should submit the Leave of Absence form, including the military leave papers with dates of military service to the Office of the Registrar for processing.

 Assumption of Risk for Students

 COVID-19 is a highly infectious, life-threatening disease declared by the World Health Organization to be a global pandemic.
 There is no current vaccine for COVID-19.
-COVID-19’s highly contagious nature means that contact with others, or contact with surfaces that have been exposed to the virus, can lead to infection.
-Additionally, individuals who may have been infected with COVID-19 may asymptomatic for a period of time, or may never become symptomatic at all.
-Because of its highly contagious and sometimes “hidden” nature, it is currently very difficult to control the spread of COVID-19 or to determine whether, where, or how a specific individual may have been exposed to the disease.
+COVID-19’s highly contagious nature means that contact with others or contact with surfaces that have been exposed to the virus can lead to infection.
+Additionally, individuals who may have been infected with COVID-19 may be asymptomatic for a period of time or may never become symptomatic at all.
+Because of its highly contagious and sometimes hidden nature, it is currently very difficult to control the spread of COVID-19 or to determine whether, where or how a specific individual may have been exposed to the disease.
 Aware of the foregoing, I am voluntarily returning to the campus of Rush and/or Clinical Partners.